CartoDB/documentation/app/content/carto-user-manual/tutorials/identify_panels_using_coverage_feedback.md

     ![Map panel audience](/img/cloud-native-workspace/tutorials/tutorial16_map_ooh_coverage_target_audience.png)

 17. But let´s say we have a cutoff of visitors within the selected period we would consider.
-Let´s create a new Histogram widget, to filter quadbins based on the volumes of visitors attracted.
+Let´s create a new Histogram widget, to filter quadints based on the volumes of visitors attracted.

     Style the widget as seen below.
 Place the widget at the top of the widgets´ list.